l1990790120/l1990790120.github.io/content/post/2016-04-04-Resume-Share.md

 ### Volunteer

 * Data Expert, [Datakind](http://www.datakind.org/), New York, NY
-2018-06 to 2018-12
+2019-04 to Present
-  * Work with [Plentiful](https://www.plentifulapp.com/) to analyze their
+  * Work with [Plentiful](https://www.plentifulapp.com/) to analyze their pantry and survey data

 * Data Expert, [Datakind](http://www.datakind.org/), New York, NY
 2018-06 to 2018-12
-  * Work with [Commit](https://commitpartnership.org/) (education) to setup their big data infrastructure to support data analytics project in Azure
+  * Work with [Commit](https://commitpartnership.org/) (education) to setup their big data infrastructure to support data science efforts on Azure

 * Data Expert, [Datakind](http://www.datakind.org/), New York, NY
 2016-04 to 2016-10